Country Guides

 Any new employee who is locally employed through an Employer of Record gets full employment rights and benefits as specified in Saudi Arabian employment law.
 They get a locally compliant employment contract, statutory parental leave, annual leave, illness benefits, any relevant tax credits, and many more.

-In Saudi Arabia, social security contributions vary depending on employee nationality.
-Saudi nationals are subject to full contributions (approximately 12% employer and 10% employee), while non-Saudi employees are generally only subject to occupational hazard contributions (approximately 2% paid by the employer).
+Social security contributions in Saudi Arabia depend on employee nationality.
+Saudi nationals pay approximately 12% (employer) and 10% (employee).
+Non-Saudi employees are typically subject only to occupational hazard contributions of around 2%, paid by the employer.
 Saudi Arabia does not impose personal income tax on employment income.
+Use the salary breakdown calculator for exact figures.

 Can’t find what you’re after?